Names of India: Tianzhu

-Tianzhu was also referred to as Wǔtiānzhú (五天竺, literally "Five Indias"), because there were five geographical regions in India known to the Chinese: Central, Eastern, Western, Northern, and Southern India.
-The monk Xuanzang also referred to India as Wǔ Yìn or "Five Inds".
+Tianzhu was also referred to as Wu Tianzhu, because there were five geographical regions in India known to the Chinese: Central, Eastern, Western, Northern, and Southern India.
+The monk Xuanzang also referred to India as Wu Yin.

 The name Tianzhu and its Sino-Xenic cognates were eventually replaced by terms derived from the Middle Chinese borrowing of *yentu from Kuchean, though a very long time elapsed between that term's first use and its becoming the standard modern name for India in East Asian languages.
-Pronounced Yìndù in Chinese, it was first used by the seventh-century monk and traveler Xuanzang.
+Pronounced Yindu in Chinese, it was first used by the seventh-century monk and traveler Xuanzang.
 In Japanese for example, the name Indo (インド, 印度, or occasionally 印土) had been found occasionally in 18th and early 19th-century works, such as Arai Hakuseki's Sairan Igen (1713) and Yamamura Saisuke's Indoshi (印度志, a translation of a work by Johann Hübner).
 However, the use of the name Tenjiku, which was heavily associated with the image of India as a land of Buddhism, was not completely displaced until the early 20th century: scholars such as Soyen Shaku and Seki Seisetsu who travelled to India for pilgrimages to Buddhist historical sites, continued to use the name Tenjiku to emphasise the religious aspect of their travels, though most of their contemporaries (even fellow Buddhist pilgrims) adopted the name Indo by then.

-India is also called Indo (인도) in Korean, and Ấn Độ in Vietnamese.
-Similar to Hindu and Sindhu, the term Yin was used in classical Chinese much like the English Ind.